bibekbhatta/Test/README.md

 More files will be updated in due time

-To open in binder, CLICK the following banner/logo
+To open in binder, CLICK the following banner / logo

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bibekbhatta/Test/HEAD)